Vaishnavi981299/LumosPath/README.md

 # LumosPath

-LumosPath is a full-stack web application developed as part of the DSAC Round-1 Evaluation by **Team Shrishti** from Vasavi College of Engineering.
+LumosPath is a full-stack web application developed as part of the Codenovate 2.0 Round-1 Evaluation by **Team Shrishti** from Vasavi College of Engineering.
 It focuses on delivering a simple, efficient, and structured solution to a real-world problem through a clean UI and modular backend design.

 ---